Akashrine/jbr-11ty/src/posts/working-remotely-as-a-team/2020-10-14-working-remotely-as-a-team.md

 We are quite predictable and consistent.
 We work with workflows, process and protocols and we tend to respect them everytime.
 It concerns every member of the team whatever the skills.

 ### Confidence
-We're in the team for a reason, for a competence, for an experience and for a personality and we're here for a common goal : have impact for the team and the company.
-We trust each other through the confidence we have for every team members.
+We're in the team for a reason, for a competence, for an experience and for a personality and we're here for a common goal: have an impact for the team and the company.
+We trust each other through the confidence we have for each team member.

 ### Accountability
 Everyone is delivering what they are attending to deliver.
 No one want to carry the team or a task because another member is not playing the game.

 ### Commitment
-We need to be commited to meeting deadlines, we need to accomplish the goals we've setted to ourself our by our leaders.
+We need to be commited to meeting deadlines, we need to accomplish the goals we've set for ourselves by our leaders.

 ## Setting clear expectations
 You can't work in a proper way with a remote team if you don't what is expected from you.
-And i'm not talking just about "what is my mission exactly ?".
-I'm talking about being clear on every aspects awaited by / from you on your team.
-Just saying is NOT enough.
+And I'm not talking just about "What is my mission exactly?".
+I'm talking about being clear on every aspect expected by / from you on your team.
+Just saying it out loud is NOT enough.

 <figure class="extent">
     <img src="communication.png" data-zoomable />